fuzeac/fuze-telegram-mini-app/miniapp-price-service.md

 # Miniapp Price Service
 *Version:* v0.1.0
 *Last Updated:* 2025-09-24 02:36 +07
-*Owner:* Platform Data — Market Data and Oracles
+*Owner:* FUZE Platform Data — Market Data and Oracles

 > High‑level architectural blueprint for the **Price Service**.
 This service provides minute bars, snapshots, rate snapshots, and **TWAP** for platform assets used by PlayHub CFB, Funding conversions, Watchlist feeds, and Admin audits.
 It ingests from approved providers via Workers, computes aggregates, signs **Price Reports**, and exposes **internal only** APIs to other services.
 No direct end‑user calls.